petrukhnov/jobsite-static-gen/README.md

 2. Install Java 7 or higher (required by Google Closure)

-3. Copy the default config file `cp config.default.js config.js`
+3. Copy and update the default config file `cp config.default.js config.js`

 4. Edit the config.js file and fill in your redentials and configurations